erpeel-a/Farmer-Recommendation-System/README.md

 ```

 ## Credits
-this software was developed with
+This software was developed with
 - [Laravel](https://laravel.com/)
 - [Bootstrap](https://getbootstrap.com/)